National States' Rights Party: Violence

+In 1965, three men with NSRP ties murdered Willie Brewster, a black man, as they drove past him on Highway 202 outside Anniston, Alabama.
+Shortly before killing Brewster, the three had attended a NSRP rally, where Reverend Connie Lynch of California decried the desegregation of Anniston High School and urged members to whatever it took to stop desegregation."If it takes killing to get the Negroes out of the white man's streets and to protect our constitutional rights, I say, yes, kill them."In 1964, American Nazi Party leader George Lincoln Rockwell informed the FBI that Fields had told him that a group of right-wing former U.S. military officers, allegedly including Crommelin, Pedro del Valle, and William Potter Gale, were conspiring to overthrow the federal government.
+Fields opposed the plot and told Rockwell that he was doing everything he could to dissuade those involved.
+However, Rockwell said he had no choice but to report the conspiracy, fearing that it would cause irreparable damage to the far-right cause in the United States.

 Presidential tickets

 Decline

 The party's influence declined in the 1970s, as Fields began to devote more of his energies to the Ku Klux Klan.
 As a result, in April 1976, U.S. Attorney General Edward H. Levi concluded an FBI investigation into the group after it was decided that they posed no threat.

 The NSRP began its terminal decline when Stoner was convicted for a bombing in 1980.
 Without his leadership, the party descended into factionalism, and in August 1983, Fields was expelled for spending too much time in the Klan.
+Jerry Ray (the brother of James Earl Ray) took over leadership; however, Fields maintained his control of The Thunderbolt.
 Without its two central figures, the NSRP fell apart, and by 1987, it had ceased to exist.

 Similar groups

 The group had no specific connection to the less extreme, southern conservative States' Rights Democratic Party, although it did share some of its views.
 Similarly, the party had no direct connection to the group of the same name set up in June 2005 in Philadelphia, Mississippi, after the conviction of Edgar Ray Killen for his role in three 1964 murders (although this group consciously picked the name to evoke Stoner's defunct movement).